cnio-bu/bollito/README.md

 #### a. samples.tsv

 This file contains information on the samples to be analyzed.
 The first column, called "sample", is mandatory, and defines the sample name for each sample.
 The other columns are used to define the samples.
-This information is stored as metadata in the Seurat object, so, every cell belonging to that sample is labeled with the value defined by the user.
+This information is stored as metadata in the Seurat object, so, every cell belonging to that sample is labeled with the value defined by the user, meanwhile the column heaeder will correspond to the condition name.

-An example file ([samples-example.tsv)](https://gitlab.com/bu_cnio/bollito/-/blob/master/samples-example.tsv)) is included in the repository.
+An example file ([samples-example.tsv)](https://gitlab.com/bu_cnio/bollito/-/blob/master/samples-example.tsv) is included in the repository.

 Rename it to `samples.tsv` and edit its contents to list the sample names and the features related to each sample.

 #### b. units.tsv

-This file contains information about the data files associated to each sample.
+This file is used to configure the input files.

 There are two example files, depending on the type of input data: